 Gum disease is rampant in the United States and can cause major issues to your teeth, gums, bone, and overall health.
 If you haven’t visited your dentist in awhile it might be time to go.
 An estimated 80% percent of American adults have some level of gum disease.
 If left unchecked, gum disease can cause the loss of teeth, leading to additional dental treatments and complications.
 Gum disease (periodontal disease) can be prevented and managed if corrective measures are taken before it is too late.
+For any questions about gum disease and how you can prevent it, give us a call at 719-598-1293.

-The plaque that forms on our teeth is actually caused by bacteria that forms into a sticky film.
+The plaque that forms on our teeth is actually caused by bacteria that form into a sticky film.
 If plaque is not regularly removed, it turns into tartar (calculus), which can only be removed by a professional.
 Tartar collects more plaque and causes inflammation in the gums, which is called gingivitis.
-If left untreated, gingivitis can worsen into periodontal disease that eats away at the gums.
+If left untreated, gingivitis can worsen into a periodontal disease that eats away at the gums.
 The body begins fighting disease, and the resulting enzymes can begin damaging the bone necessitating the need for bone treatment solutions.

 There are many warning signs that gum disease may be advancing: